Introduction

 Regular Coursed Rubble Masonry

-In this type of masonry, the wall consists of various courses of varying heights, but the stones in one particular course is the same height.
+In this type of masonry, the wall consists of various courses of varying heights, but the stones in one particular course are the same height.

 Polygonal Rubble Masonry